 10. Failure to Address Co-occurring Disorders

 Many individuals with addiction also experience co-occurring mental health disorders.
-Positive reinforcement alone may not provide sufficient support for addressing these dual challenges, emphasizing the need for integrated treatment approaches.
+Positive reinforcement alone may not provide sufficient support to address these dual challenges, underscoring the need for integrated treatment approaches.

 In summary, while positive reinforcement is a powerful tool in addiction treatment, its effectiveness is enhanced when used as part of a broader, individualized recovery plan.
 Combining positive reinforcement with evidence-based therapies, counseling, and holistic support ensures a more comprehensive and sustainable approach to recovery.